lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

 The warfare of Genghis Khan
 ===========================

 From the turn of the first millenium AD, Eurasia had a generation or two of warmer weather across the continent [#01]_.
-In Western Europe we saw Crusades and religious turmoil, but thousandas of miles to the east, the nomadic Mongolian people had grown in population and wealth, and were bumping up against the settled peoples of China and the Silk Road.
+In Western Europe we saw Crusades and religious turmoil, but thousandas of miles to the east, the nomadic Mongolian people had grown in population and wealth, and were bumping up against the settled peoples of China and the Silk
+Road.
 Temushin, later known as Gengis Khan, underwent an epic-biopic-worthy lifetime, from priviledged chieftans son, to outcast, to tribal leader and finally founder of a nation.
-And brutal mass killer.
+Oh, and brutal mass killer, lets not forget that bit.

-Tribal internecine warfare had alwasy bedevilled Mongolian unity, and Gengis Khan modelled his army in a new way - the smallest unit of the army was a mounted cavalry unit of ten men, an `aravt` with layers of `aravt` strung together in a military hierarchy reaching up to something like a modern day "division" of 10,000 horse borne warriors.
+Tribal internecine warfare had always bedevilled Mongolian unity, and Gengis Khan solved this by absorbing defeated tribes into a new model of army. the smallest unit of the army was a mounted cavalry unit of ten men, an `aravt` with layers of `aravt` strung together in a military hierarchy reaching up to something like a modern day "division" of 10,000 horse borne warriors.
 Important to maintaining *Mongolian* loyalty as oppsed to *tribal* loyalty,  each aravt was always made up of men from many different tribes, so that the army cohesion was based around loyalty to the Great Khan, not to family.
+He turned the tribal loyalty to a loyalty to the `aravt`, and hence the Khan.

 But for us the most important lesson is they were all mounted on horses.
 Not "just" the cavalry, but the whole army, and its tail of civilians.
 Mongolia was